 Before you settle in for your travel nursing assignment, take some time to explore the area with your pet.
 This will help you to find the best places to walk your dog, the best parks for playtime, and where your local veterinary clinic or animal hospital is.

-You can also help your dog or cat get more acclimated with their new environment if you take the time to explore before you’re busy with your assignment.
+You can also help your dog or cat get more acclimated to their new environment if you take the time to explore before you’re busy with your assignment.
 Start practicing your routine early to reduce separation anxiety and be sure to bring comfort items like their favorite toys or blanket to help them adjust.

 6. Be Prepared for Anything

 When you are travel nursing with your pet, it is important to be prepared for anything.
 This means having a plan in place in case your pet gets sick or injured while you are on your assignment.
 Pet insurance can help you have a more successful travel nursing assignment by eliminating stress and costs for unplanned illnesses or emergencies.

 It is also always a good idea to have a backup plan for pet care in case you work long hours or you are called away on an emergency.
 Someone you trust like a neighbor or pet sitter can check in on them while you’re working to make sure everything’s okay.

 Finally, it is most important to enjoy your time together!
 Whether it’s just coming home to cuddle with your cat after a long shift or taking your dog hiking with you on your day off, having your furry best friend with you is the best part.

 Travel nursing with your pet can be a great way to bond and create memories that will last a lifetime.
 Be sure to take plenty of pictures and enjoy every moment on your assignment.

 If you’re a pet owner and a travel nurse, there’s no need to leave your furry friends behind.
 With a little planning, you can take your pet with you on your next assignment and have a great time doing it.